Beneath the Surface: The Role of Underwater Image Enhancement in Object Detection: Detection Evaluation

 The inference from the original and domain detectors on five random testing images from both CUPDD and RUOD is provided Figs. \ref{det_vis_CUPDD} and \ref{det_vis_RUOD}.
 For a more convenient evaluation, we opt for a confidence threshold of 0.5.
-As shown in Fig. \ref{det_vis_CUPDD}, The original model achieves an acceptable top performance with most objects getting detected correctly apart from the second and last images where some objects got missed resulting in False Negatives (FN) and other objects being confused resulting in False Positives (FP).
-With domain detectors, we notice that the detected bounding boxes, even if True Positive (TP), are not as accurate as those from the Original images.
-Since we are using the mAP$_{50\_95}$, a lesser Intersection over Union (IoU) with the ground truth will greatly impact the detection performance.
-This could be attributed to the enhancement diffusing the edges and introducing noise on some occasions.
-All models fairly performed well except for the PCDE and ICSP which have very foggy or overexposed images with little to no details present.
-In the second image, we observe an interesting case where the Original domain detector was not able to detect the Leafy plant but most domain detectors were able to detect at least parts of the Leafy plant.
-Although such detected bounding boxes would still not be considered as TPs because the IoU is still less than 0.5, such case might reveal hidden potential in image enhancement for detection.
-Another interesting case is in the third image where the Semi-UIR and the USUIR detected a leafy plant that is not in the ground truth.
-This encouraged us to further investigate such cases as we will present in Sec. \ref{sec:discussion}.
-On the Other hand, similar trends are found in Fig. \ref{det_vis_RUOD} of RUOD dataset where the Original detector outperformed domain detectors in most images.
-Some models, although not producing visually pleasing images, were still able to achieve good performance such as the ACDC.
-In contrast, some models that produce visually pleasing images perform poorer than other domain detectors.
-The TEBCF images are very noisy resulting in a higher number of FPs compared to other models.
-The third image is a special case where most domain detectors outperformed the Original detector by a large margin.
-We conclude that: \emph{1) visually pleasing images do not necessarily lead to higher detection performance, and 2) image enhancement can increase the detection performance in some cases}.
+On the one hand, the Original detector achieved top performance detecting most objects correctly as shown in Fig. \ref{det_vis_CUPDD}, apart from the second and last images (counting from the left) where some objects were missed resulting in False Negatives (FNs) and other objects were confused resulting in False Positives (FPs).
+On the contrary, most domain detectors increased the FPs and FNs.
+In addition, the True Positives (TPs) detected by the domain detectors generally have lower Intersection over Union (IoU) thresholds compared with the Original detector which lowered the mAP$_{50-95}$ performance in section \ref{det:quant}.
+All domain detectors performed fairly well except for the PCDE and ICSP which have very foggy or overexposed images with little details and deformed objects' edges.
+We also observed that in the second image, the Original domain detector was not able to detect the Leafy plant but most domain detectors were able to detect at least parts of the Leafy plant.
+This indicates that the detection performance for this image increased after enhancement revealing the potential in enhancement improve the detection performance for some images.
+Furthermore, the Semi-UIR and the USUIR detected in the third image a leafy plant that is not in the ground truth.
+We think that human annotators could not see the Leafy plant due to the severe degradation of the original image.
+Therefore, this detected object will be considered a FP despite the fact that it should be a TP.